 We passed a local school that was only accessible by boat and saw some spectacular waterfalls that we sailed right next to – so close that passengers could go up onto the deck and hold a cup out to fill with the falling water.
 Genuinely amazing.

-Mount Floyen and the Floibanen
+Go up Mount Floyen riding the Floibanen

 We headed up to Mount Floyen and the Funicular (Floibanen).
 Solid 10/10 for the view.
 And for the funicular itself, which is used not only by tourists but by locals to commute up and down the mountain.